 If you or your spouse recently became a conditional permanent resident through marriage, now is the time to begin documenting your life together.
 Don’t wait until it is time to file Form I-751 to prove you have a good faith marriage.

 What is a Good Faith Marriage

 USCIS wants to make sure a marriage was entered for love, not for the sole purpose of obtaining a green card.
-A good faith marriage is one that is built on love and mutual respect and is entered with the intention of building a life together.
+A good faith marriage is one that is built on love and is entered with the intention of building a life together.
 USCIS can’t know what happens inside the privacy of your home.
 Therefore, USCIS will try to interpret the true intention of the marriage when reviewing your Form I-751 petition and supporting documentation.